Teacher Tax Deductions Thumbnail

 How do you qualify to claim teacher tax deductions?
-What are you entitled to claim and what can’t you claim?
+What are you entitled to claim, and what can’t you claim?

 We’ve compiled this ultimate guide on teacher tax deductions to help you maximise your benefits on your annual return.
+As tax time approaches, this guide offers essential tax tips for teachers in Australia, ensuring you’re well-prepared to maximise your deductions.

 • you must have spent the money yourself and weren’t reimbursed for the costs;